Eleanor-CloudCannon/Papercut-practice/content/_index.md

 - _bookshop_name: "image-left"
   section_background_color: "#F8F9FA"
   uppercase: Learn more
-  question: How does PaperCut Grows work?
+  subtitle: How does PaperCut Grows work?
   text: We leverage our industry-leading expertise to estimate your business printing up front.